Bunion

-Bunions can affect anyone, but they’re especially common in women who wear toe crowding shoes, like high heels.
-Left untreated, bunions may negatively affect your mobility and make even simple tasks like running errands or climbing stairs both painful and difficult.
+Bunions can affect anyone, but they’re especially common in women who wear tight, narrow shoes such as high heels.
+Left untreated, bunions may negatively affect your mobility and make even simple tasks like running errands or climbing stairs painful and difficult.
 At Eastside Podiatry PLLC in St. Clair Shores and Fraser, Michigan, board-certified podiatrists and foot and ankle surgeons Hatim Burhani, DPM, FACFAS, Siraj Panchbhaiya, DPM, FACFAS, and the team specialize in diagnosing and treating bunions.
 To make an appointment, call the office and speak with a friendly team member or book online today.

 Bunion Q & A